diegoorellanaga/GameMacro/README.md

 ## Take_screenshot_and_process ##

-These functions take a screenshot of a small section of the screen ~(1x1 or 2x2 pixels).
+This function takes a screenshot of a small section of the screen ~(1x1 or 2x2 pixels).
 Then it classifies the section by the value of the sum of the pixels.
-Depending on this value the script knows what is happening on the screen.
+Depending on this value the script knows what is happening on the screen, and returns True or False depending on the situation.

 | Inputs   |      Type/explanation      |
 |----------|:-------------:|